 I was going to name this post The Real Lesson, but somehow that felt a little off base, so I named it after my shakuhachi flute teacher, Yamaguchi Goro.
 This photo is of him and Aoki Reibo playing a beautiful suizen piece, Shika No Tohne (The Distant Cry of Deer).
-To see this performance, Google: Yamaguchi Goro Shika No Tohne.
+To see this performance, google [Yamaguchi Goro Shika No Tohne Part 1].

-I studied with Mr. Yamaguchi in Japan, learning as much suizen (Google: blowing zen one breath one mind) as I could in a few short years.
-He taught me well, but I must say it took decades for the heart and soul of it to begin to sink in.
-The funny thing with perfection is that it knows no end.
+I studied with Mr. Yamaguchi in Japan, learning as much suizen (google [blowing zen one breath one mind]) as I could in a few short years.
+He taught me well, but it is taking decades to sink in.
+Indeed, the quest for perfection is unending, eternal… and naturally so.

-The reason I was going to name this post something like “The Real Lesson” was that the most important lesson I learned while studying with him had nothing to do with playing the shakuhachi.
-This is one of numerous times that I have found the greatest opportunity where I least expected it.
+I was going to name this post “The Real Lesson” because the most important lesson I learned while studying with him had nothing to do with playing the shakuhachi.
+This is one of numerous times that I have found great learning opportunities where I least expected them.

-One day my awareness really zeroed in on him as he was placing the cap on his flute.
-It was perfection in action, patient, deliberate, and a wonderful example of chapter 63’s, Do without doing (wéi wú wéi 为无为).
+One day my awareness keenly focused on him replacing the cap on his flute.
+It appeared like perfection in action, patient, deliberate, and a wonderful example of chapter 63’s, Do without doing (wéi wú wéi 为无为).
 More over, it was a perfect, spontaneous example of chapter 43’s, Not of words teaching, Without action advantage (不言之教，无为之益).

-Interesting for me is that I also realized I had no idea if his action was actually as perfectly Do without doing as it appeared.
+Interestingly, I also realized that I had no idea if his action was as perfectly Do without doing as it appeared.
 How could I know either way?
 Not only is beauty in the eye of the beholder, so also is the lesson seen and learned.
-Our teachers of life are everywhere, in every-thing and no-thing, at every moment of life.
-The times we suspend desire and belief may well be the only true opportunities we have to learn the “not of words teaching”.
-That’s when the blind spot vanishes.
+Our teachers in life are everywhere, in every-thing and no-thing, at every moment of life.
+The moments in life we actually suspend desire and belief may be the only genuine opportunities we have to learn the not of words teaching.
+Only then do we see beyond ourselves.